tbrivoalperso/nemo_snow/README.rst

 This page intends to help to get started using NEMO platform and to orientate users to the different levels of information.
 It starts here with NEMO release 4.2.0.
 [Former web platform forge](https://forge.ipsl.jussieu.fr/nemo) (SVN+Trac) contains previous documentation and releases since the beginning of the project up to of NEMO 4.0.
+If you are already using NEMO with a previous release, refer to the Migration Guide to help making the move to 4.2.0.

 Getting started
 ===============